XcooBee/xcoobee-cookie-kit/README.md

 1. your web site loads and renders its content without setting cookies
 2. loads the XCK with your parameters
 3. the XCK handles user interaction for cookie consent
-4. communicates back to your site which cookie types that can be set.
+4. communicates back to your site which cookie types can be set.

 Your site, then, sets the cookies according to user preferences.